stanchan/clock-8001/v3/README.md

 * `clock_cmd.sh` is the command line for the clock, it should start with `/root/sdl-clock ` and be followed by any command line parameters you wish to use for the clock.
 * `clock_bridge` to update the clock bridge binary file
 * `clock_bridge_cmd.sh` to update the clock bridge command line.
 It should start with `/root/clock-bridge` and be followed by any command line paramaters for the bridge.
+* `enable_clock` delete this file and the main clock will not be active
+* `enable_bridge` delete this file and the mitti / millumin osc bridge will not be active
+* `enable_ssh` delete this file and remote ssh logins to the raspberry pi will not be allowed
+* `enable_ltc` delete this file and the LTC audio -> OSC functionality will not be active

+#### Web configuration interface

 ## sdl-clock - Output the clock to hdmi on the raspberry pi